 • Basmati Rice: This aromatic rice type gives the pulao a lovely flavor and fluffy texture.
 For best results, rinse and soak the rice before cooking.

-• Oil and Ghee: A combination of oil and ghee adds richness and flavor to the dish. to make it dairy-free, replace ghee with oil.
+• Oil and Ghee: A combination of oil and ghee adds richness and flavor to the dish.
+To make it dairy-free, replace ghee with oil.

 • Onion: Slice onion to add a subtle sweetness to the pulao.